Aiven-Open/pghoard/README.rst

  * ``region`` S3 region of the bucket
  * ``bucket_name`` name of the S3 bucket

+Optional keys for Amazon Web Services S3:

+ * ``encryption`` if True, use server-side encryption.
+Default is False.

 * ``s3`` for other S3 compatible services such as Ceph, required configuration keys: